da230896/TicketBookingSystem/README.md

 - Third party payment API which gives payment success or failure
 - Single database instance for storing the data
 - There are several other subtle assumptions as well.
 They were made to simplify they project, for example, all halls are showing same set of movies, and all the show timings are same too

+## Setup

+- ./front-end/cinema-hall is the front end of the system and would need to run `yarn install` and `yarn start`
+- back-end is the back-end of the system and would only need to run `npm run develop`(or `npm run start`)
+- go to localhost:3000 for testing simple ticket booking system